-Natural beekeeping has implications for many aspects of the beekeeper's role.
-With the qualifier that this article is intended to introduce you to the notion of natural beekeeping, here are a just few areas that are guided by a natural beekeeping philosophy.
+Natural beekeeping has implications for many aspects of the beekeeper’s role.
+With the qualifier that this lesson is intended to introduce you to the notion of natural beekeeping, here are a just few areas that are guided by a natural beekeeping philosophy.

 Perhaps the most common practice mentioned by proponents of natural beekeeping is the desire to avoid chemical treatments to address issues in the hive.
 This is also the most controversial aspect of natural beekeeping and you will easily and readily find experienced beekeepers on both side of this coin.
 Strongly!

 Maintaining a healthy beehive is a complex and occasionally difficult challenge, with threats to our bees including pests, pesticides and more.
 But one of the most pervasive threats relates to that from mites, such as the varroa mite.

 Let’s get one thing out in the open now – as a beekeeper you will experience the loss of bees.
 It is, sadly, a fact of beekeeping life and while we take steps to minimize these losses, even the most experienced of beekeepers will lose bees.

 So, if bees may be lost with treatments anyway, then why bother?

 Of course, that is a gross oversimplification, but it’s backed up by another key point – mites eventually build a resistance to treatments!
 So the use of treatments may be beneficial in the short-term but there are many who consider them problematic in the long-term.

 As a generalization, the natural beekeeping perspective is to let nature take its course and, over time, bees become more robust.

 Bees make good choices!
 We might try to help them along, but they have a far greater track record at thriving in the wild than we do squeezing them into artificial boxes.